 The Center for Negotiation and Dispute Resolution (CNDR) says goodbye to it’s longtime Director.

-Emerita Clinical Professor, and now former Director of CNDR, Sheila Purcell retired on January 31, 2022, after almost 10 years leading the Center and teaching at UC Hastings.
+Emerita Clinical Professor, and now former Director of CNDR, Sheila Purcell retired on January 31, 2022, after almost 10 years leading the Center and teaching at UC Law SF.

 Professor Purcell took over in 2012 and lead the Center to numerous awards, including the prestigious Ninth Circuit Court of Appeals ADR Education Award, a position in the top ADR programs in law schools ranked by US News and World Report, and built CNDR’s international reputation as a leader in the creation of mediation programs.